metagenome-atlas/atlas/README.md

 # Setup
 Atlas should be run on _linux_, the assembly works also on OS X, but unfortunately not the tools used for binning.
-The only dependency is the _conda_ package manager, which can easy be installed from [here](http://anaconda.org/).
+The only dependency is the _conda package manager_, which can easy be installed with [anaconda](http://anaconda.org/).
 We recommend you to create a conda environment for atlas to avoid any conflicts of versions.

 ```